After fearsome dust storm rips Phoenix area, trees cleaned up and power restored

 “I was nervous,” she said.
 “My kids were really, really scared, so I was trying to be brave for them.”

-Bird feeders fell from swaying trees at the home of retired university professor Richard Filley in the Phoenix suburb of Gilbert.
+In the suburb of Gilbert, bird feeders fell from swaying trees at the home of retired university professor Richard Filley.
 Fine dust got into “every little crack and space,” he said.

 “The windstorm part of it, I’m glad it’s gone,” he said.
 “You look at the photos of haboobs, and they are a spectacular natural phenomenon.
 They are kind of beautiful in their own way.”